marcobn/PAOFLOW/README.md

  This file is part of AFLOW software.

  AFLOW is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

- This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+ This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
+ MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

  You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+ PAOFLOW current capabilities:

+ - Construction of PAO Hamiltonians from the DFT wavefunctions onto pseudo atomic orbitals
+ - Hamiltonian data for further processing (ACBN0, PAOtransport, etc.)
+ - External fields and non scf ACBN0 correction
+ - Spin orbit correction of non SO calculations
+ - Bands along standard paths in the BZ
+ - Interpolation of Hamiltonians on arbitrary Monkhorst and Pack k-meshes
+ - Adaptive smearing for BZ and Fermi surface integration
+ - Density of states (and projected DOS)
+ - Fermi surfaces and spin textures
+ - Boltzmann transport (conductivity, Seebeck coefficient, electronic contribution to thermal conductivity
+ - dielectric function (absorption coefficients and EELS)
+ - Berry curvature and anomalous Hall conductivity (including magnetic circular dichroism spectra)
+ - spin Berry curvature and spin Hall conductivity (including spin circular dichroism spectra)
+ - Band topology (Z2 invariants, Berry and spin Berry curvature along standard paths in BZ, critical points
+ - save and restart for interrupted runs

- PAOFLOW
+ PAOFLOW is integrated in AFLOW𝛑:

+ A.R.
+Supka, T.E.
+Lyons, L. Liyanage, P. D'Amico, R. Al Rahal Al Orabi, S. Mahatara, P. Gopal, C. Toher,
+ D. Ceresoli, A. Calzolari, S. Curtarolo, M. Buongiorno Nardelli, and M. Fornari,
+ AFLOW𝛑: A minimalist approach to high-throughput ab initio calculations including the generation of tight-binding hamiltonians, Computational Materials Science, 136 (2017) 76-84. doi:10.1016/j.commatsci.2017.03.055 also at www.aflow.org/aflowpi

  References: